GitMirroring/gnuboot/site/faq.md

 Intel themselves even admitted it, publicly.

-The Libreboot project recommends avoiding all hardware sold by Purism.
+The GNU Boot project recommends avoiding all hardware sold by Purism.

-Why is the latest Intel hardware unsupported in libreboot? {#intel}
+Why is the latest Intel hardware unsupported in GNU Boot? {#intel}
 -----------------------------------------------------------

-It is unlikely that any post-2008 Intel hardware will ever be supported in libreboot, due to severe security and freedom issues; so severe, that *the libreboot project recommends avoiding all modern Intel hardware.
+It is unlikely that any post-2008 Intel hardware will ever be supported in GNU Boot, due to severe security and freedom issues; so severe, that *the GNU Boot project recommends avoiding all modern Intel hardware.
 If you have an Intel based system affected by the problems described below, then you should get rid of it as soon as possible*.
 The main issues are as follows: